 - Remove thyme, remove pan from heat.

-Servings Per Recipe: .5 liter
+Servings Per Recipe: .5

 Amount Per Serving